Download Careers360 App

 3a.
 Introduction

 Section View is a popular visualization technique that helps understand the internal makeup of an object through its cut section.
-The visual depiction of a theoretical section through a form it offers insights into its composition and organisation.
+The visual depiction of a theoretical section through a form it offers insights into its composition and organization.

 For example, To know a gear's cross-section, the section view makes it easier to see the tooth profiles and material distribution, which are essential for design analysis and understanding of the Functionality of an object.